Community Care Program

-Chore Housekeeping: Providing assistance with house household tasks or personal care on a bi-weekly basis.
+Chore Housekeeping: Provide assistance with house household tasks and daily activities.

 Home Delivered Meals: Meals delivered to a client’s home.
 Individual aged 60 and over are eligible for a home delivered meal if they are determined to be frail or homebound because of illness, disability or isolated.
 An assessment is required to determine eligibility.

 In order to determine eligibility, we will have to complete an intake form to set up a home visit.
 After the intake is completed, a Care Coordinator will come out to your home to complete a comprehensive evaluation to determine your eligibility for services.